Sir Mix-a-Lot: Television work

-In 1995, Sir Mix-a-Lot was the regular host of the short-lived UPN anthology drama series The Watcher, in which, in 2000, he was quoted in Vibe magazine as saying "in retrospect, I wish I hadn't done (the show)".
+In 1995, Sir Mix-a-Lot was the regular host of the short-lived UPN anthology drama series The Watcher.
+In 2000, he said that "in retrospect, I wish I hadn't done" the show.

-In 2006, Sir Mix-a-Lot appeared on Adult Swim's Tom Goes to the Mayor and the 17th Treehouse of Horror on Fox's The Simpsons.
+In 2006, Sir Mix-a-Lot appeared on Adult Swim's Tom Goes to the Mayor and "Treehouse of Horror XVII" on Fox's The Simpsons.
 In 2008, he appeared on Adult Swim's Robot Chicken singing a song entitled "Table Be Round".
 It was sung in the style of "Baby Got Back", but was about to King Arthur's creation of the Round Table.
 He also voiced politician Hans Blix and singer Stevie Wonder in the season 3 finale.
 He appeared in "The Judge" episode of Season 4 of BoJack Horseman playing himself.
 Then in 2025, He appeared in the episode, "Lois C.K." on Fox's Family Guy while singing a song entitled "Lady Kneecaps".
 Which was also sung in the style of "Baby Got Back", but was about big thighs.

-Sir Mix-a-Lot provides narration and commentary in Wheedle's Groove, a 2009 documentary about the Seattle 1960s and 70s funk and soul scene.
+Sir Mix-a-Lot provides narration and commentary in Wheedle's Groove, a 2009 documentary about the Seattle 1960s and '70s funk and soul scene.

 In June 2018, the DIY Network aired a special called Sir Mix-A-Lot's House Remix, which involved Sir Mix-a-Lot buying and flipping a house in Seattle.

 In 2019, he became the spokesperson for Cards Against Humanity's "Ass Pack".